Bukit Panjang

-The town is categorised into seven subzones, namely Jelebu, Bangkit, Fajar, Saujana, Senja, Dairy Farm and Nature Reserve.
+The town is categorised into seven subzones, namely Jelebu, Bangkit, Fajar, Saujana, Senja, Dairy Farm, and Nature Reserve.

 Etymology

 Bukit Panjang means "long hill" in Malay.
-The roads in the town are named after old 60s kampung tracks (Lorong Petir, Lorong Pending, Jalan Fajar, Jalan Senja) which used to ply the area.
+It gets its name from the low hills which end south to Bukit Timah.
+The roads in the town are named after the old 1960s kampung tracks (Lorong Petir, Lorong Pending, Jalan Fajar, Jalan Senja) which used to ply the area.

 History

 Bukit Panjang is a suburban town in western Singapore.
 Before redevelopment, Kampong Bukit Panjang used to exist in the area.
-Initially, instead of using the original place name, Bukit Panjang, there were plans to open up the new town using the name, Zhenghua.
+Initially, instead of using the original place name, Bukit Panjang, there were plans to open up the new town using the name, Zhenghua, derived from Jalan Cheng Hwa that used to ply the area.
 However, Bukit Panjang was quickly reinstated following complaints.
 Development of the town and advanced earthworks begun on 15 June 1981.
-HDB flats rose up by 20 May 1985, but only Blocks 1xx and 2xx were built so far.
+Housing and Development Board (HDB) flats rose up by 20 May 1985, but only Blocks 1xx and 2xx were built so far.
 Neighbourhood 4 was up and running by 1989, and followed by Neighbourhood 5 and 6 which was the recent ones since 1995.